 These lightly sweetened dairy-free Fudgsicles are a major hit with my chocolate loving teenage son.
-He’s been devouring them this summer, eating a couple a day.
-I like homemade Fudgsicles too as they’re low-carb and sweetened with only one date (in an entire batch of six).
+I love homemade Fudgsicles because with just 5 ingredients they’re super easy to make.
+Better yet?
+This low-carb popsicle recipe is sweetened with only one date for the entire batch!

 This rich fudgey frozen treat also has a bit of stevia in it, which you can likely omit entirely or replace with some other sweetener of your choice.
 If you do experiment with this recipe, please stop back by and let us know how it goes!
 I made these Fudgsicles around a dozen times to get all of the proportions just right, so I haven’t had a chance to enjoy trying substitute ingredients to the recipe below.
-I would think though that this recipe would be somewhat forgiving in terms of substitutions.

 I’ve been cutting way back on my consumption of sweets lately, avoiding sweet fruit and staying away from baked goods even if they’re made with unrefined sugar, or natural sweeteners.
-When the boys were little the three of us were on this diet for several years –no joke.
+When the boys were little the 3 of us were on this diet for several years –no joke.